MicrosoftDocs/azure-dev-docs/articles/javascript/how-to/with-database/use-cassandra-as-cosmos-db.md

 ---
 title: Use JavaScript with Cassandra on Azure Cosmos DB
-description: To create or move your Cassandra database to Azure, you need a Cosmos DB resource. ms.topic: how-to ms.date: 08/08/2022 ms.custom: devx-track-js, devx-track-azurecli
+description: To create or move your Cassandra database to Azure, you need an Azure Cosmos DB resource. ms.topic: how-to ms.date: 08/08/2022 ms.custom: devx-track-js, devx-track-azurecli